-According to the CDC, a reportedly 9.3% of the US population suffers from diabetes, which is around 29 million people.
+According to the CDC, reportedly 9.3% of the US population suffers from diabetes, which is around 29 million people.
 In addition, 1 out of 4 Americans is pre-diabetic without even knowing it.
 These statistics continue rising every year.

-Diabetes is considered a serious disease which can be managed via exercise, food modification plans, and the use of insulin or other medications to help lower blood sugar levels.
+Diabetes is considered a serious disease that can be managed via exercise, food modification plans, and the use of insulin or other medications to help lower blood sugar levels.
 However, there is a natural alternative that can be introduced to the management of Type 2 diabetes – the ancient spice Ceylon Cinnamon.

 What Is Cinnamon?

 Cinnamon with its inner bark, leaves, buds and essential oil has been used for thousands of years as a traditional medicinal remedy to help various ailments ranging from: